Online Shopping for the Holidays

 -Be safe with online sellers

 However, you don’t have to wait for Black Friday to get great deals on Christmas presents.
-There are lots of sales year-round, and depending on what you’re buying, those sales may even offer more discounts than Black Friday.
-Prime Day, Amazon’s huge July sale, is a great example of an early sale that can factor positively into your Christmas shopping.
+Nor are sales done once the weekend’s over.
+There are lots of sales all month long, and year-round.
+Depending on what you’re buying, those sales may even offer more discounts than Black Friday.

 Combine Orders to Hit Free Shipping Thresholds